 6. 2015 Homestead Quarter (Snow on the Roof Error)

 The 2015 “Snow on the Roof” Homestead Quarter error occurs when die cracks and chips create the appearance of snow or frost on the roof of the building depicted on the reverse.
-The imperfections in the die results in raised areas on the roof.
+The imperfections in the die result in raised areas on the roof.

 Condition | Value |